 During production, the cast attempted to make George Lucas laugh or smile, as he often appeared depressed.

 Peter Cushing found the boots that came with his costume extremely uncomfortable to wear because they were too small for his feet.
 Thus, he only wore them in the few shots in which Tarkin's feet could be seen.
 In all other shots, Peter Cushing wore a pair of fuzzy slippers.

-A great deal of the film was shot by vintage 1950s VistaVision cameras, because they were of higher quality than any others available.
-After the film was released, the prices of these cameras skyrocketed.
+A great deal of the movie was shot by vintage 1950s VistaVision cameras, because they were of higher quality than any others available.
+After this movie was released, the prices of these cameras skyrocketed.

 Carrie Fisher was not accustomed to using guns prior to filming this movie.
 In preparation, she took shooting lessons from the same person that taught Robert De Niro to shoot for Taxi Driver (1976).